CorbinBryan/PhyloPractice/phylo.md

 conda install -c bioconda mafft conda install -c bioconda trimal
 ```
 2. Run the following: `git clone https://github.com/CorbinBryan/PhyloPractice.git`.
-This will clone this github repository into a separate subdirectory of your computer.
+This command will clone this github repository into a separate subdirectory of your computer.
 3. Next, change into this subdirectory by doing the following: `cd PhyloPractice`
 4. In this repository, you should see a fasta file named `SectAmanitaITS.fa`.
 This file contains the sequences that we will align, and from which we will infer a maximum likelihood phylogeny.
 The following code uses MAFFT to generate an alignment and stores that alignment in `ITS_al.fa`.
 ```